Pedro-M-S/devops-23-24-JPE-PSM-1231853/CA5/README.md

 ![Docker Jenkins Image](readme-images/login.png)

 You can also configure the necessary credentials to allow Jenkins to access external services and repositories.
-In most cases, Jenkins will need credentials to access source code repositories, build artifacts, and deployment environments.
+In most cases, Jenkins will need credentials to access source code from private repositories, build artifacts, and deployment environments.
 You can create tokens, SSH keys, or passwords to authenticate Jenkins with these services.

 ![Docker Jenkins Image](readme-images/credentials.png)

-### Gradle Basic Demo - Pipeline
+### Jenkins Pipeline

-### Analysis and Implementation

-### Analysis

 Create a Jenkins pipeline to automate the build, test, and deployment processes for the Gradle-Basic-Demo project.

-**Pipeline Overview:**

-- **Stages:**
-    - **Checkout:** Retrieve the source code from a Git repository.
-    - **Assemble:** Compile and package the application.
-    - **Test:** Execute unit tests to ensure code quality.
-    - **Archive:** Save build artifacts for further use or deployment.

-**Components:**

-- **Jenkinsfile:** A script that defines the Jenkins pipeline as code.
-This file will include all the stages and steps necessary for the pipeline execution.
-- **Git Repository:** The source control repository where the project's source code is maintained.
-- **Gradle:** The build tool used for compiling, testing, and packaging the application.

-**Pipeline Stages:**

-- **Checkout:**
-    - Retrieve the source code from the specified Git repository.
-    - Ensure the correct branch is checked out.
-- **Assemble:**
-    - Run Gradle tasks to clean and assemble the project.
-    - Ensure all dependencies are resolved and the project is compiled.
-- **Test:**
-    - Execute unit tests using Gradle.
-    - Publish test results to Jenkins for visibility.
-- **Archive:**
-    - Save the build artifacts (e.g., JAR/WAR files) to be available for future steps like deployment.
+**Checkout Stage:** In this stage, the pipeline clones the repository from GitHub using the provided credentials.
+It ensures the latest code is pulled from the 'main' branch, allowing the subsequent stages to work with the most recent version of the code.

+**Assemble Stage:** During this stage, the script navigates to the specified directory and uses Gradle to clean and assemble the project.
+This step ensures that the project's build files are prepared and compiled, setting the stage for testing and packaging.

+**Test Stage:** This stage involves running the project's tests using Gradle and publishing the test results.
+By using the `junit` plugin to handle test reports, it ensures that any test failures are clearly visible within Jenkins, facilitating quick identification and resolution of issues.

+**Archive Stage:** In this stage, the script archives the built artifacts.
+This involves storing the distributions generated by the build process, ensuring that the outputs are preserved and can be accessed later for deployment or further testing.

 2. **Implementation:**